 - No motion detector: Unlike some other monitors, you won’t receive an alert if any motion is detected in the room.

-- Wide-Angle Lens Included: No need to purchase another lens.
-When your baby starts to walk and run around, just attach the extra lens to...
+- Ready for Their First Steps: When your baby starts to walk and run around, just attach the included lens to expand the view to 110°.
+No...

-- Be Mobile: The 460ft - 1000ft range-coverage area allows you to watch your little one rest peacefully in real-time wherever you are in your...
+- Be Mobile: The 460 ft - 600 ft range-coverage area allows you to watch your little one rest peacefully in real-time wherever you are in your...

 4. Arlo Baby Monitor